How To Use

 Use Plant Planner in a few simple steps.

-This guide explains how to filter plants, browse the database, save images, and find local nurseries.
+This guide explains how to use Quick Sliders, filter plants, browse the database, save images, and find local nurseries.

-On the main planner page, choose filters like sunlight, water, soil, indoor or outdoor, hardiness, purpose, color, and region.
+Use the Quick Sliders page for a fast starting point on sunlight, hardiness, and water, or use the main planner filters to set more detailed criteria like soil, indoor or outdoor, purpose, color, and region.
 The planner ranks the best matches first.

 2. Use ZIP or Postal Lookup